epheph/blog/_posts/2015-03-15-interview-questions-1.markdown

 time is /usr/bin/time
 {% endhighlight %}

-This question not only shows a good working set and exposure to basic unix tools (and each answer could be an interesting discussion), but also which ones are core to Linux in addition to the difference between builtins and executables.
+This question not only shows a good working set and exposure to basic Unix tools (and each answer could be an interesting discussion), but also which ones are core to Linux in addition to the difference between builtins and executables.

 3.)
 How do you find file creation time in Linux?
 ------------------------------------------------